oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/enumeration.md

 Note that an important feature from the theory in [BH23](@cite) is the notion of *admissible gluings* and equivariant primitive embeddings for admissible triples.
-In the next chapter, we will develop about the features regarding primitive embeddings and their equivariant version.
+In the next chapter, we present the methods regarding Nikulins's theory on primitive embeddings and their equivariant version.
 We use this basis to introduce the method `admissible_equivariant_primitive_extension` (Algorithm 2 in [BH23](@cite)) which is the major tool making the previous enumeration